vms14/oh/README.md

 ## Usage:

+* In node it launches a read eval print loop that prints the contents of the stack

 ```bash
 node oh.js
 1 2 +
 [ 3 ]
 ```

-* In node it launches a read eval print loop that prints the contents of the stack
+* In the browser it loads an executes <oh> tags after the document loads

 ```html
 <!DOCTYPE html>